José de San Martín: Legacy

-Statues of San Martín appear in most cities of Argentina, as well as in Santiago and Lima.
+Statues of San Martín appear in most cities of Argentina, as well as in Santiago de Chile and Lima.
 José Gil de Castro made the first portrait of San Martín, and several other artists made works about him.
 The most important films featuring San Martín are the 1970 El Santo de la Espada and the 2010 Revolución: El cruce de los Andes.

 An equestrian statue of the General was erected in Boulogne-sur-Mer; the statue was inaugurated on 24 October 1909, at a ceremony attended by several units from the Argentine military.

 Outside of Argentina, there is an equestrian statue of General San Martín in Washington D.C. along NW Virginia Street.
 It is a copy of a statue in Buenos Aires.
 It was “presented by the Argentine people to the people of the United States (...) unveiled with appropriate ceremony on October 28, 1925.”

 There is also an equestrian statue of General San Martín in New York City, on the southern side of Central Park.
 It was dedicated in 1951 and was donated by the City of Buenos Aires, Argentina.

 The neighbourhood of San Martín in Bogotá, Colombia's Centro Internacional area is named for the large equestrian statue of the General situated in a small plaza also named for him.

 Santo Domingo, Dominican Republic has an avenue named Jose de San Martin in his honor that connects the colonial zone to the west of the city.